-The Project encompasses approximately 3.69 acres of undeveloped land located at the southeast corner of Little Morongo Road and Palomar Lane.
+The Project encompasses approximately 1.23 acres of undeveloped land located east of Little Morongo Road and north of the unimproved alignment of 15th Avenue.
 In its current condition, the vacant Project property forms part of a larger Light Industrial (I-L) land use district designated on the east side of Little Morongo Road.
 As such, the Project property and its neighboring land to the north, east, and south are intended by land use and zoning designation to support business parks and the development of industrial uses operating in enclosed buildings.
 Medical marijuana facilities are permitted within light industrial districts of the City, but are subject to additional development and operational restrictions pursuant to Desert Hot Springs Municipal Code Chapters 5.50 and 17.180.